A Weaver on the Horizon: Synopsis

-Huang Qiao'er (Ivy Lu, Janine Chang) was born to a poverty-stricken family.
-She lost her parents at an early age and was raised by her aunt, who taught her textile arts.
-While growing up in a textile mill, Huang developed a close bond with the neighboring dyehouse owner's son, Fang Ning (Edwin Siu), who fell in love with her.
-Eventually, Splendid Mill's weavers produce outstanding results and earn an opportunity to work in the imperial palace.
-Through Huang's friendship with the emperor's niece, Zhao Jiayi (Cecilia Liu), Huang is able to gain access to the palace's study, deepening her knowledge of weaving from its collection.
-However, the weavers become embroiled in a power struggle with the emperor's concubines, as well as a rivalry with the Iridescent Cloud Mill's weavers, who also work at the palace.
+Huang Qiao'er (Ivy Lu, Janine Chang) was born to an impoverished family in Songjiang Prefecture (present-day Shanghai).
+She lost her parents at an early age and was raised by her aunt at Lin'an (Hangzhou), the capital of the Southern Song, who taught her textile arts.
+While growing up in a textile mill, Qiao'er developed a close bond with the neighboring dyehouse owner's son, Fang Ning (Edwin Siu), who fell in love with her.
+Eventually, Splendid Mill's weavers produce outstanding results, earning them the opportunity to work in the imperial palace.
+Through Qiao'er's friendship with the emperor's niece, Zhao Jiayi (Cecilia Liu), Qiao'er gained access to the palace's study, deepening her knowledge of weaving from its collection.
+However, the weavers become embroiled in a power struggle with the emperor's consorts, as well as a competition with the Iridescent Cloud Mill's weavers, who also work at the palace.